 SAHARAN NEOLITHIC LANGUAGE

-The Saharan language that existed in ancient times is believed by some to have been used by linguists to invent all the "Indo-European" and Semitic languages, including Sanskrit, Greek, Latin, German, Hebrew, Yiddish etc. Nyland (2001).
+The Saharan Language, which was developed from the Igbo Language of West Africa, is believed to have been used by linguists to invent all the "Indo-European" and Semitic languages, including Sanskrit, Greek, Latin, German, Hebrew, Yiddish etc. Nyland (2001).
 This was done with the use of different formulaic manipulations of the Saharan vocabulary, creating largely invented (non-genetic) language "families".
 In Genesis 11:1 this language is said to be spoken in the whole world and, even though this statement is not entirely correct, it may be called the Universal language, which had been the language of the first civilization on earth, located in North Africa and the Near East.
 It is still spoken in unmanipulated, but over time altered, form by the Dravidians of India, the Basques of Euskadi and the Ainu of Japan.
 Genesis 11:7 states, "Come, let us confuse their language that they may no longer understand one another's speech".
 The clergy of Judaism, Christianity and Islam considered this a holy command and spent an enormous, and long sustained, effort to bring about this confusion.
 The formula used by them in most of the artificially constructed vocabularies is called the "vowel-interlocking" or "VCV Formula".
 The Basque language is thought to be the closest to the ancient Saharan language and has the best English dictionary (Nyland 2001).
 In most cases, the first 2, 3 or 4 letters of each Basque word were agglutinated into a new word.
 After this was done, some or many of the vowels and h's were removed according to a plan to give the new words special characteristics.
 In Hebrew most, if not all, of the vowels were removed for writing, but not for speaking e.g. Talmud, was spelled 'lmd' but pronounced 'tal-mud', from Basque tala - mudapen, watch out - alteration: "Watch out for alteration", which is basic to an oral law.

 It is the task of the linguistic archaeologist to look at languages before the invention of writing, to search the very roots of such languages; the subject could also be called pre-historical linguistics but that name would still be part of the fortress called linguistics.
 To make this process at least plausible, other disciplines such as religion, mythology, archaeology and historical linguistics must be included, while earlier research and hypotheses in this field should be carefully re-examined.